 Got some unwanted or unused items lying around at home?
 Well, turns out you’re not alone as 85 per cent of Aussies report having pre-loved or unused items in their home.

-For example, if you’re selling an old game console your children or grandkids use to play on, throw in some extras like a game or accessories to seal the deal.
+For example, if you’re selling an old game console your children or grandkids used to play on, throw in some extras like a game or accessories to seal the deal.

-Glen says it’s important to remember that you’re selling the item and ultimately have the power at the end of the day to decide on the final price.
+James says it’s important to remember that you’re selling the item and ultimately have the power at the end of the day to decide on the final price.
 So if you’re not happy with the price someone is offering, it’s okay to say no, he says, adding: “You can always pause or edit your listing to make the description more detailed and wait for another offer.”

-Whether you’re selling or buying, Glen says to make sure you dedicate time to research what’s out there to help you understand the average price of similar items.
+Whether you’re selling or buying, James says to make sure you dedicate time to research what’s out there to help you understand the average price of similar items.

-According to Glen, money really does grow on trees, well plants for that matter.
+According to James, money really does grow on trees, well plants for that matter.
 He says with the recent boom in plants if you have any houseplants at home, propagate them and sell the new cuttings online.